rks101/egnet/README.md

 ## ifconfig

-ifconfig - to show and manage network interface.
+ifconfig - to show and manage the network interface.
 Caution: this has been replaced by ip.
-Logical name of interface correponds to Network adapter's logical name in lshw output.
+The logical name of the interface corresponds to the Network adapter's logical name in lshw output.

 ```
 $ ifconfig